noidsirius/Axer/README.md

 - **General**
 	- `log`: Prints the current layout's xpaths in Android logs.
 	- `is_live`: Given a string as the extra, creates a file `is_live_<extra>.txt`.
 It can be used to determine Latte is alive.
+	- `invisible_nodes`: Make Latte does (not) consider invisible nodes.
+Extra can be 'true' or 'false'
 	- `capture_layout`: Dumps the XML file of the current layout.
 Output's file name: `a11y_layout.xml`
 	- `report_a11y_issues`: Prints the accessibility issues (reported by Accessibility Testing Framework) in Android logs.
 	- `sequence`: Execute a sequence of commands which is given in input as a JSON string.
 Example: [{'command': 'log', 'extra': 'NONE'}]